yegorsokolov/MT5/README.md

 The repository now includes a `Dockerfile` and GitHub Actions workflow which mirror the manual Windows VPS steps.
-Building the container installs MetaTrader 5 under Wine, all Python dependencies and copies the EA so an identical environment can be launched under WSL or Docker Desktop.
+Building the container installs MetaTrader 5 under Wine, all Python dependencies and places the diagnostic heartbeat script so an identical environment can be launched under WSL or Docker Desktop.
 Running `docker-compose up` spins up the terminal with the latest code making rollbacks trivial.
 Containers start via `scripts/run_bot.sh` which performs an initial training pass when no `model.joblib` is present, launches the terminal and then enters the realtime training loop while uploading logs in the background.

 The workflow `.github/workflows/train.yml` retrains both `mt5.train` and `mt5.train_cli neural` whenever new data is pushed or on a daily schedule.
-Generated models are committed back to the repository ensuring the EA always uses the most recent versions.
+Generated models are committed back to the repository ensuring the trading services always run with the most recent versions.

 ## Kubernetes Deployment